ongots/pseudo-fullscreen-firefox/README.md

 ### Firefox
 1. If you have compact icons enabled, switch to normal
-2. In about:config (enter into the address bar) turn it on:
+2. In about:config (enter into the address bar) turn it on: `toolkit.legacyUserProfileCustomizations.stylesheets` `true`
-`toolkit.legacyUserProfileCustomizations.stylesheets` `true`
-`sidebar.revamp` `true`
-3. The native auto-hiding of the sidebar should be disabled (In the sidebar settings)
-4. Create a "chrome" folder in 'Profile Folder' (Menu > Help > Troubleshooting Information > Profile Folder)
+3. Create a "chrome" folder in 'Profile Folder' (Menu > Help > Troubleshooting Information > Profile Folder)
-5. Copy there userChrome.css
+4. Copy there userChrome.css
-6. Restart Firefox
+5. Restart Firefox

-Use padding around the edges of the address bar to scale and move the window.
 Drag Bookmarks Toolbar Items to the left of the address bar.